TechnionTDK/jbs-json23plet/README.md

         git update-index --assume-unchanged config.json this command will prevent from your local `config.json` to be untracked from the GitHub repository

+## Json23plet configuration
+Json23plet has some configurations, all defined in `config.json` file.<br/>
+The default configurations are:

+      {
+        "setting": {
+          "globalSetting": {
+            "genOutputDir": "output", // the output root dir "errorLevel": "low"
+          },
+          "generators": [] // configuration scheme to run multile generators }
+      }

 ## json23plet commands

 ### Build the tool